danielemontecchi/monkyz/README.md

 - `cache_minutes`: minutes of duration of cache
 - `path_public_temp`: folder name, in `public` path, for temporary files

-### File `monkyz-db.php`
+### File `monkyz-tables.php`

-The file `config/monkyz-db.php` contains parameters for generate the dynamic configuration of the DB structure:
+The file `config/monkyz-tables.php` contains parameters for generate the dynamic configuration of the DB structure:

 - `input_from_type`: array to find the relative input according to the field type defined on the database
 - `input_from_name`: array to find the relative input according to the name of field